+EMPLOYMENT EXPERIENCE

-EMPLOYMENT EXPERIENCE Course Title Course No. Prerequisite Credit Level Technical Support Internship (TSI) 06440 No 1.0 10-12 Technical Support Internship Honors(TSI) Internship 06450 06461 Yes Yes 1.0 11-12 11-12 Internship w/Honors Option 06441 Yes .5 11-12 Business Work Experience 06490 Yes 1.0 11-12 Prevocational Job Training 01850 Yes 1.0 9-12 Cooperative Work Training 01770 Yes 1.0 11,12 All Employme All Employment Experience classes may be repeated.
+Course Title Course No. Prerequisite Credit Level Technical Support Internship (TSI) 06440 No 1.0 10-12 Technical Support Internship Honors(TSI) Internship 06450 06461 Yes Yes 1.0 .5 11-12 11-12 Internship w/Honors Option 06441 Yes .5 11-12 Business Work Experience 06490 Yes 1.0 11-12 Prevocational Job Training 01850 Yes 1.0 9-12 Cooperative Work Training 01770 Yes 1.0 11,12

+^{}All Employment Experience classes may be repeated.
 See Department Chairperson.

+INFORMATION PROCESSING

+ESSENTIAL TECHNOLOGIES (KEYBOARDING)

+Course # 06121

+Prereq: None

-INFORMATION PROCESSING ESSENTIAL TECHNOLOGIES (KEYBOARDING) Course # 06121 Prereq: None Level: 9, 10, 11, 12 Credit: 0.5 Essential Technologies is designed for the student who wants to acquire skills necessary to enhance the value of the computer for academic and personal use.
+Level: 9, 10, 11, 12

+Essential Technologies is designed for the student who wants to acquire skills necessary to enhance the value of the computer for academic and personal use.
 This course will focus on developing 21st Century technology skills by incorporating study in keyboarding, Internet research, and computer literacy.
 Through the use of Microsoft Office and other online tools, we will focus on building a student's essential technology skills that will be needed at Hinsdale HSD 86.
 Students who desire improvement in keyboarding, computer usage, and basic software application skills will benefit from this course and be better prepared for all high school classes.

-MULTIMEDIA INNOVATIONS AND APP DESIGN Course # 06182 Prereq: None Level: 9, 10, 11, 12 Credit: 0.5 Students will develop a broad perspective of the design, communication theory, processes and tools, applications and occupational opportunities in multimedia design.
+MULTIMEDIA INNOVATIONS AND APP DESIGN

+Students will develop a broad perspective of the design, communication theory, processes and tools, applications and occupational opportunities in multimedia design.
 Editing, animating, and digital-publishing will be emphasized.
 Using various software programs and online resources, students will design and create audio and visual projects/presentations and applications used on today's cell phones and tablets.
 Students interested in Entrepreneurship, Management, and Marketing, should take this course.

+APPLIED DIGITAL COMMUNICATION

+Credit:.5

-APPLIED DIGITAL COMMUNICATION Course # 01731 Prereq: Director placement Level: 9, 10, 11, 12 Credit:.5 This course is individualized to meet varying ability levels and needs in developing and improving computer skills for both career and personal use.
+This course is individualized to meet varying ability levels and needs in developing and improving computer skills for both career and personal use.
 Each student will learn and develop correct fingering techniques for the operation of the computer keyboard and completes drills designed to develop speed and accuracy.
 Operating both hardware and software associated with a desktop computer that uses the Microsoft Windows/Office environment, students will focus on developing and improving basic navigation, problem solving, and obtaining job related computer skills.